saiwong/backbone-super-class/README.md

 **Backbone.__superClass__** Reference to the super class implementation that can be used to add functionality to any class.

 **Backbone.__superClass__.noConflict** Returns an `object` that contains the references to the super class versions of the Backbone base classes.
 You can use the return value of `Backbone.__superClass__.noConflict()` to keep a local reference to super class implementation.
 This is useful when embedding in sites that use Backbone and you don't want to change their existing implementation.

+## Support

+To suggest a feature, report a bug, or general discussion: http://github.com/huffingtonpost/backbone-super-class/issues/